tailor-cms/odma/README.md

 ## 🚀 Overview

-**App Starter** is a comprehensive full-stack application template built with modern technologies and enterprise-grade practices.
+**Odma** is a comprehensive full-stack application template built with modern technologies and enterprise-grade practices.
 It provides a solid foundation for building scalable web applications with authentication, user management, and production deployment capabilities.

 ### **🏗️ Architecture**